 You cannot convert an After Effects or Prelude Project automatically to a Team Project.
 You can, however, import an After Effects composition into a Team Project.

 Choose Edit.
 In the pop-up screen, enter the email address of the people you want to collaborate with.
 This email address must be the one they have associated with their Adobe ID.
+You can also enter text and select known email addresses from a pop-up menu.
 Click Invite.

 Collaborators must have a Creative Cloud for teams or enterprise license and have downloaded the CC 2017 versions of Premiere Pro, Prelude or After Effects to use the Team Projects service.